boronine/h2tunnel/README.md

 h2tunnel is unique among [its many alternatives](https://github.com/anderspitman/awesome-tunneling) for the way it leverages existing protocols:

-1. The client initiates a TLS connection to the server and starts listening for HTTP/2 sessions
+1. The client initiates a TLS connection to the server and uses this socket to listen for HTTP/2 sessions
-2. The server receives a TLS connection and initiates an HTTP/2 session through it
+2. The server receives this TLS connection and initiates a persistent HTTP/2 session through the socket back to the client
 3. The server takes incoming TCP connections, converts them into HTTP/2 streams, and forwards them to the client
-4. The client receives these HTTP/2 streams, converts them back into TCP connections for the local server
+4. The client receives these HTTP/2 streams, converts them back into TCP connections and forwards them to the local server

-The purpose of using HTTP/2 is to take advantage of its multiplexing capability.
-This feature of the protocol allows simultaneous requests to be processed on a single TCP connection (the "tunnel").
+We use [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) to take advantage of its built-in multiplexing feature.
+This allows simultaneous duplex streams to be processed on a single TCP connection (the "tunnel").

-For authentication we use a self-signed TLS certificate + private key pair.
-This pair is used by both the client and the server, and both are configured to reject anything else.
+For authentication we use a self-signed [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) certificate + private key pair.
+This pair is used by both the client and the server, and both are configured to reject any other credential.
 The pair is effectively a shared password.
+TLS has a ["pre-shared key" mode](https://en.wikipedia.org/wiki/TLS-PSK) which would be more appropriate but Node.js documentation [warns against using it](https://github.com/boronine/h2tunnel/issues/5).

 ## Installation

+You can add the [h2tunnel npm package](https://www.npmjs.com/package/h2tunnel) to your `package.json` or install h2tunnel globally like so:

 ```bash
 npm install -g h2tunnel